 See more trip photos here.

 Dropping from the snowbank was tricky.
-So I walked farther down n the edge and downclimbed rocks instead for a safer ascent.
+Instead, I went farther down on the edge and downclimbed rocks for a safer descent.
 Then I plunge-stepped through the snowfields before rounding the east ridge to the other side.

 Going the other way felt much smoother as I followed my tracks back to the moraine.
 But instead of alternating between rocks and snow, I took the snowfields up to the south ridge this time.
 Soon, I was on the summit crest.